Mystery Lights of Southwest Texas

 quoted here only in part:

-Texas.
-I’ll call her ‘DF.’ . . .
+from a lady I’ll call ‘DF.’ . . .

 ‘One evening, I was outside my

-apartment . . .
-We noticed
+apartment [San Antonio]. . .
+We

-something flying around across
+noticed something flying around

-the road . . . the size was much
+across the road ... [it] was much

 too large to be any bat I have